colemanjp/colemanjp.github.io/content/paladin_luks_lvm.md

      - forensics
 ---

-# Sumuri Paladin Forensic Carbon 8.05 Tool Crash with LUKS and LVM
+# Sumuri Paladin Forensic Carbon 8.05 Toolbox Crash with LUKS and LVM
 While trying to examine a Linux machine with encrypted LVMs in **Forensic Mode,** the Paladin Toolbox GUI crashes and won't restart, either from the GUI or /usr/bin/toolbox.

 Since **Forensic Mode** requires you to use Paladin Toolbox to mount read+write and prevents you from mounting storage read+write from the command line, you are stuck.